-If there were any doubt as to the intention of the states to make the grant of the right to impose indirect taxes subject to the condition that such taxes shall be in all respects uniform and impartial, that doubt, as said by counsel, should be resolved in the interest of justice, in favor of the taxpayer.'
+If there were any doubt as to the intention of the states to make the grant of the right to impose indirect taxes subject to the condition that such taxes shall be in all respects uniform and impartial, that doubt, as said by counsel, should be resolved in the interest of justice, in favor of the taxpayer."

-- 462. Admit that the article being taxed in the case of Subtitle A income taxes is dollar bills, or "income" as constitutionally defined. - 463.
-Admit that in order to meet the uniformity requirement, every dollar bill (the article being taxed) taxed must be taxed at the same rate and not in a way that is based on the income of the person receiving it, because this would amount to discrimination according to the Supreme Court as listed above. - 464.
-Admit that because graduated income taxes violate the uniformity requirement of the Constitution, they must be voluntary, because the government cannot by legislation compel its citizens to violate the Constitution. - 465.
-Admit that the Supreme Court stated the following about the nature of income taxes in general, and that neither of these two cases has ever been overruled:
+- The article being taxed in the case of Subtitle A income taxes is dollar bills, or "income" as constitutionally defined. - 6.
+In order to meet the uniformity requirement, every dollar bill (the article being taxed) taxed must be taxed at the same rate and not in a way that is based on the income of the person receiving it, because this would amount to discrimination according to the Supreme Court as listed above. - Because graduated income taxes violate the uniformity requirement of the Constitution, they must be voluntary, because the government cannot by legislation compel its citizens to violate the Constitution. - The Supreme Court stated the following about the nature of income taxes in general, and that neither of these two cases has ever been overruled:

 "To lay with one hand the power of government on the property of the citizen, and with the other to bestow it on favored individuals.. is none the less robbery because it is.. called taxation."

 Loan Association v.
 Topeka, 20 Wall.
 655 (1874)

 "A tax, in the general understanding of the term and as used in the constitution, signifies an exaction for the support of the government.
-The word has never thought to connote the expropriation of money from one group for the benefit of another."
-U.S. v.
+The word has never thought to connote the expropriation of money from one group for the benefit of another. " U.S. v.
 Butler, 297 U.S. 1 (1936)

-- 466. Admit that all entitlement programs, including Welfare, Social Security, FICA, etc, fall into the class of taxes identified in U.S. v.
-Butler that are "expropriations of money from one group for the benefit of another." - 467.
-Admit that using income taxes to redistribute income or property between social classes or persons within society makes the U.S. into a socialist country: - "socialism 1.: any of various economic political theories advocating collective or governmental ownership and administration of the means of production and distribution of goods.
+- All entitlement programs, including Welfare, Social Security, FICA, etc, fall into the class of taxes identified in U.S. v.
+Butler that are "expropriations of money from one group for the benefit of another." - 10.
+Using income taxes to redistribute income or property between social classes or persons within society makes the U.S. into a socialist country:

+"socialism 1. : any of various economic political theories advocating collective or governmental ownership and administration of the means of production and distribution of goods.
 2. a: a system of society or group living in which there is no private property b: a system or condition of society in which the means of production are owned and controlled [partially or wholly] by the state 3: a stage of society in Marxist theory transitional between capitalism and communism and distinguished by unequal distribution of goods and pay according to work done."

-[Webster's Ninth New Collegiate Dictionary, 1983, Merriam-Webster, p.
+[Webster's Ninth New Collegiate Dictionary, 1983, Merriam -Webster, p.
 1118]

-468. Admit that the Supreme Court, in Pollock v.
+The Supreme Court, in Pollock v.
 Farmers Loan and Trust, 157 U.S. 429 (1895), stated about the very first income tax instituted by Congress that: